AskAlexSharov/erigon-notes/Abstract.md

     - after Erigon2 need mining move to TxPool
     - Investigate nil in LRU https://github.com/ledgerwatch/erigon/issues/3799
     - move tx.rlp field to separated map, to make tx immutable
     - txpool_content - doesn’t support filters (TxPool can have 500K transactions). we need new method or extend this one - to support basic filters.
 - Pool Far:
     - History of txPool (by option): timestamp when we received it by p2p, timestamp of rejection, tx rlp, senderAddr senderNonce, senderBalance, rejection reason, reason of moving to pool X.
     - Default history of rejection by txHash for 1 day only for local txs.
 - BitTorrent:
     - after restart it may Ban good peers https://github.com/anacrolix/torrent/issues/746
     - I think sometime it does ban all peers - and stuck
     - BitTorrent has feature: fallback to http urls if no peers alive.
 Investigate if we can use public S3 or GCS as such fallback.
 How much it will cost?
 Cheaper than maintain Downloader node + backups?
-    -
+    - Instead of datadir/snapshots_tmp need use datadir/snapshots/tmp - because user must be able to mount datadir/snapshots to another disk
 - Snapshots:
     - Automate git push to snapshots repo
 - Erigon2: